01 Jan Beating the January Blues for the elderly

 Eating a balanced diet is essential for older adults and is a natural way to boost your mood and energy.
 Provide your body with the right combination of proteins, carbohydrates, dairy products, fruits and vegetables.
 Avoid the temptation to eat unhealthy snacks, and instead, snack on complex carbohydrates and super foods such as blueberries and Greek yogurt.

 Being around other people and/or talking to them can lift your spirits.
-We understand that getting together with friends or family is difficult at the moment.
+We understand that it is not always easy to get out and about.
 However a simple call can make the world of difference.
-You can also organise video calls (and we’ve been sharing a number of ways of staying connected during the current pandemic, from watching theatre shows together, to even going on an online safari)!
+You can also organise video calls.
+Since the pandemic there are a whole host of activities you can enjoy online from watching theatre shows together, to even going on an online safari!

 5. Stick to a Schedule

 When experiencing the January blues for the elderly, it can be tempting to alter your schedule to avoid activities and socialization – and hibernate instead.
 For example, if you prepared dinner at a certain time every day, try to stick to that same schedule.
-Or if you typically attend Sunday services at your church, don’t skip it this time of year (again these can be attended virtually).
+Or if you typically attend Sunday services at your church, don’t skip it this time of year.

 6. Respite Care